tudorelu/energy_storage_rights/README.md

 * **Handover documentation.**<br />
 ##### Front-end:
 * **ML model to predict energy output where incomplete data is presented**<br />
-Select and train ML model where it can predict the potential energy output where there is little, or no data given.
-Select and compare to choose a suitable model where it can predict with highest accuracy. <br />
+Select and train the ML model where it can predict the potential energy output where there is little or no data are given.
+Select and compare to choose a suitable model where it can predict with the highest accuracy. <br />
--	For example, when predicting solar energy output in a given point, a potential output is given where the solar irradiation data is presented by default.
+-    For example, when predicting solar energy output in a given point, potential output is given where the solar irradiation data is presented by default.
 When there is no available data for solar irradiation, the model should predict the solar irradiation value base on the data such as temperature where it is widely available.<br />
--	The model performance should be measure by accuracy, the accuracy measurement method will be decided later when we use different models.
+-    The model performance should be measured by accuracy, the accuracy measurement method will be decided later when we use different models.
 Some possible measure method includes Mean Squared Error, F1 score, and absolute difference.

 ## Desired Features
-Our final product is desired to have some other functions.The application should be able to identify the top N locations that is suitable for development in a relative large area.
+Our final product is desired to have some other functions.
+The application should be able to identify the top N locations that are suitable for development in a relatively large area.
 To rank different locations, we will continue to use the return of investment as the parameter.<br />
-On the other hand, the application should be able to select a combination of different technologies where it yield most energy output.
+On the other hand, the application should be able to select a combination of different technologies where it yields most energy output.

 ## Milestones
 Refer to [Gantt_project_planner.xlsx](https://github.com/tudorelu/energy_storage_rights/blob/master/Gantt_project_planner.xlsx) above

 ## The potential of the project
 Many potential users are interested in renewable energy, our application can help to identify the high potential area for developing renewable energy.
-This allow to generate more interaction between the property owner and renewable energy developer.
-Land owner can be benefit from this application by making more effective and smart decision on the use of renewable energy product, it also help them to reduce the spending in energy, increase in efficiency in energy storage.
-For the renewable energy developer, it grants them more opportunity to delop their products.
-This application is expected to create a win-win situation between each parties.
+This allows for generating more interaction between the property owner and the renewable energy developer.
+The landowner can benefit from this application by making a more effective and smart decision on the use of renewable energy product, it also helps them to reduce the spending in energy, increase in efficiency in energy storage.
+For the renewable energy developer, it grants them more opportunity to develop their products.
+This application is expected to create a win-win situation between each party.

 ## Acknowledgement
 This project is acquired from Tudor Barbulescu (tudor.barbulescu@anu.edu.au) and carried out under computing project courses including COMP3500, COMP4500, and COMP8715 from The Australian National University.
 This project team is lead by project manager Yuanxin Ye (u5669371@anu.edu.au) and consist sixe other team members, Yunyuan Yu (u6092441@anu.edu.au), Yuanxin Ye (u5669371@anu.edu.au), Weiwei Liang (u6642464@anu.edu.au), Yufei Qian (u5981067@anu.edu.au), Peilin Song (u6225953@anu.edu.au), Dawei Zhang (u6302602@anu.edu.au), and Daoyu Li (u5912264@anu.edu.au).